Pavi-245/spark-delarative-pipelines/docs/sdp.md

 ## Self Declarative Pipeline: A Palantir Foundry Perspective
 This repository provides a structured, end‑to‑end overview of Spark Declarative Pipelines (SDP) introduced in Spark 4.1, using reinsurance‑domain examples and explaining why SDP aligns naturally with Palantir Foundry’s data‑platform philosophy.
 The intent is two fold:
--Serve as a technical reference for SDP concepts and examples -Explain why Palantir teams are especially well‑positioned to adopt SDP
+- Serve as a technical reference for SDP concepts and examples
+- Explain why Palantir teams are especially well‑positioned to adopt SDP

 ## Overview
 Data engineering is moving away from job‑centric pipelines toward dataset‑centric systems.